Relations between Nazi Germany and the Arab world: Mohammed Arezki Berkani

 Mohammed Arezki Berkani was an Algerian nationalist who was an active member of Étoile Nord-Africaine (North African Star) and the Algerian People's Party.
 Because of his activities, he was imprisoned by the Vichy French authorities in 1941, along with the Algerian communist Larbi Bouhali, at the Djenien-Bou-Rezg concentration camp.
 Berkani's memoirs are unique in that they provide an insight into life as a Muslim in a French concentration camp alongside Jews.
-He explains how the camp commander Lieutenant Deriko tried to provoke fighting between Arabs and Jews at the site:
+He documents how camp authorities tried to provoke conflict between Jewish and Muslim internees with the intention of seeing "Jews slaughtered by Muslims," but the plan backfired when the two groups rejected the provocation and became "brothers in hunger, suffering, misery, sorrow."